 - Enjoy some vegetarian meals, and eat less meat and dairy food

 - 3Rs: reduce how much we buy, re-use what we've finished with, and recycle what we can't re-use

 - Try to buy things which are eco-friendly, ethically-produced and fairly-traded

 - Support charities who care for the environment and campaign for climate action

-- Download A Rocha's guide 'What can I do?' for more good ideas on how to care for God's world
+- Download this 'What can I do?' guide for more good ideas on how to care for God's world

 'Make COP26 Count'

 In November 2021 the UK government will chair the United Nations' COP26 climate summit in Glasgow, which will be the most important climate event for years.
 All the countries will be asked to make big reductions in their carbon emissions, and it's vital for the world's future that they do.
 All Saints' is joining with other UK churches in a 'Make COP26 Count' programme which will increase the churches' own commitment to climate action, and tell politicians that we want a cleaner, greener, fairer future at the heart of what is agreed during COP26.